Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 The sunlight was painful.
 She shut her eyes, but not before she saw Warhorse twist at the waist and fling aside most of her living room wall like a huge misshapen frisbee.

-His arm felt shockingly warm against her sodden skin as he reached in past her, and pressed his fingers to Owen’s neck…
+His arm felt shockingly warm against her sodden skin as he reached in past her, and pressed his fingers to Owen’s neck...

 Some part of Rylee had held on to hope.
 That part flickered and died when she saw the agony that washed over Arés’ face.
 He put it away quickly; he still had a patient.
 But she knew the difference between the mobile, worried expression he’d been wearing seconds before, and the locked-down, professional mask now in place.

 Rylee was too cold, too dazed from her concussion and too exhausted to really pay attention.
-There were…questions, that she answered.
+There were... questions, that she answered.
 Pain, that she endured until ‘Horse gave her something to make it go away.
 As it turned out, something had impaled her left arm and pinned it to the rubble.
 Getting her out took a long time.
-They wrapped her in mylar and insulation and gave her sedation while they worked, so that by the time they loaded her onto an ambulance she was barely conscious and thinking at all…
+They wrapped her in mylar and insulation and gave her sedation while they worked, so that by the time they loaded her onto an ambulance she was barely conscious and thinking at all...

 She didn’t even get to see Owen before the doors closed.